 - RV water heater tanks vary in size.
-Most common are 6-gallon or 10-gallon RV water heaters, though you’ll find small 4-gallon ones up to very large 16-gallon ones.
-Generally, the more people who are camping, the bigger tank you’ll need.
-Otherwise, you run the risk of depleting your supply, before everyone’s had a chance to shower.
+Most common are 6-gallon or 10-gallon RV water heaters, though you’ll find small 4-gallon ones as well as much larger 16-gallon versions.
+Generally, the more people who are camping, the bigger the tank you’ll need.
+Otherwise, you run the risk of depleting your supply before everyone’s had a chance to shower.

 - The main manufacturers of tank-based RV water heaters are Atwood and Suburban.

 - Unless you go tankless!
 On-demand RV water heaters use a heat exchanger rather than a storage tank.
-They’re made by Girard, and while they cost a bit more than a tank-based heater, the huge benefit is that you’ll never run out of hot water.
+One great manufacturer is Girard, and while they cost a bit more than a tank-based heater, the huge benefit is that you’ll never run out of hot water.

 - If you’ll be storing your RV for a while, you’ll want to drain the water tank before you lock the door.
 If you’re storing it during cold months, it’s a good idea to winterize the pipes so they don’t freeze, crack, and cause problems the first time you head back out in the spring.
+Similarly, water left in your RV’s hot water tank can freeze, causing irreparable damage to the unit.
 If your water heater has a bypass valve, use it during winter storage.
 Details on how to do this should be in your RV owner’s manual.